Planning a trip to Napa Valley, California but not sure what to do other than visiting the incredible wineries? Here are my recommendations!

 Just up the road from the Silverado Resort is Oxbow Market to shop a bit!

-It’s a fantastic little place to spend a couple hours indoors in case of bad weather like hail, of which it was actually doing on our way in there!
+It’s a fantastic little place to spend a couple of hours indoors in case of bad weather like hail, of which it was actually doing on our way in there!

 So that’s the spotlight on what we did in Napa and what a wonderful time it was!

-What to Do in Napa Valley
+What To Do In Napa Valley